-A newly installed wind farm began experiencing multiple cable and accessory failures shortly after commissioning.
-The renewable sites' underground cable system had initially been tested using a very low frequency (VLF) method, but after multiple cable and accessory failures, the owner consulted the cable manufacturer about the problems they were experiencing.
-The cable manufacturer advised the owner to conduct a thorough PD testing of the cable system to verify the system quality and identify problems.
+A newly installed critical cable system experiencing multiple cable and accessory failures shortly after commissioning.
+The sites' underground cable system had initially been tested using a very low frequency (VLF) method, but after multiple cable and accessory failures, the owner consulted the cable manufacturer about the problems they were experiencing.
+The cable manufacturer advised the owner to conduct a thorough PD test of the cable system to verify the system quality and identify problems.

-IMCORP’s Factory Grade® technology found many cable PD sites and multiple improperly installed separable connectors.
-The issue found with the separable connectors was that the cable adapter (the effective stress control element) was not in contact with the semi-con.
-This dimensional error significantly reduced the electrical stress grading, resulting in PD activity ending in future system failure (as it did in previous cases that first year).
-Once this issue was recognized, the wind farm owner made the appropriate repairs and had IMCORP perform the Factory Grade® assessment.
-By using IMCORP’s Factory Grade® assessment, this wind farm owner was able to upgrade his cable system to meet manufacturers’ specifications.
+IMCORP’s Factory Grade® technology found many substandard PD sites in the cable insulation and multiple improperly installed accessories.
+The issue found with one separable connector was that the cable adapter (the stress control element) was not in contact with the cable semicon cutback.
+This dimensional error effectively voided any electrical stress grading functionality, resulting in substandard PD activity which would likely end in future system failure.
+The site owner indicated that some of the failures after the VLF test were precisely at the same location on other terminations.
+Once the installation issues were identified, the site owner made the appropriate repairs and had IMCORP reassess the repairs to confirm the workmanship.
+By using IMCORP’s Factory Grade® assessment, this cable system owner was able to upgrade their cable system to meet manufacturers’ specifications.